rossijonas/wc/README.md

 - Cross platform:  Linux / Macos / Windows.

-- Counts words or bytes from an input in STDIN.
+- Counts words, lines or bytes from an input in STDIN.

 _(This is an exercise from the book "Powerful Command-Line Applications in Go".)_